mlii0117/COV-CTR/README.md

 ![ov]({{ "/imgs/ov.jpg" | prepend: site.baseurl }})

 An overview of our ASGK approach.
 The ASGK model consists of a medical graph encoder and a natural language decoder.
-The medical graph encoder encodes input features into the corresponding medical tag graph, while the natural language decoder transfers high-level information to sentences or reports.
-The external signals guide the pretraining procedure, while the internal signals guide the model to bridge linguistic and visual information.
 T and MCS represent threshold and max connection select operation respectively.

 ![results]({{ "/imgs/results.jpg" | prepend: site.baseurl }})

 Sample output of our approach on both CX-CHR and COV-CTR datasets.
 In the medical tag graphs, we show the nodes whose value (which is equal to the classification probability) exceeds 0.5 and edges whose weights are more than 0.3.
 To read the image clearly, we show the values of some edges in the appropriate places.
 The underlined text indicates alignment between ground truth reports and generated reports.

-The initial findings are summarised and submitted to the 34th NIPS which are also available in Arxiv.
+The initial findings are summarised and submitted to the 34th NIPS which are also available in [Arxiv](https://arxiv.org/).